Skip to main content

 NIH Staff

-• Grants Management Officer (GMO): The GMO signs the Notice of Award (NoA) and is the NIH official who is responsible for the business management and other non-programmatic aspects of the award.
+• Grants Management Officer (GMO): The GMO signs the Notice of Award (NoA) and is the NIH official responsible for the business management and other non-programmatic aspects of the award.
 GMOs ensure that laws, regulations, and administrative policies are followed.

 • Grants Management Specialist (GMS): The GMS works with the GMO on the day-to-day management of the grant.
 The name and contact information of the GMS assigned to a particular grant appears on the NoA.